uptonking/note4yaoo/lib-editor-prosemirror-docs.md

 - We often do need to preserve positions across document changes,
   - steps can give you a `map()` that can convert between positions in the document before and after applying the step.
   - map(old-pos) will return new-pos
+  - a step map indicates a difference between the docs before and after that step.
 - Transform objects automatically accumulate a set of maps for the steps in them, using an abstraction called Mapping,
   - which collects a series of step maps and allows you to `map` through them in one go.
 - There are cases where it's not entirely clear what a given position should be mapped to.
   - `map` method on step maps and mappings accepts a second parameter,     `bias`, which you can set to `-1` to keep your position in place when content is inserted on top of it.
 - The reason that individual steps are defined as small, straightforward things is that it makes this kind of mapping possible, along with inverting steps in a lossless way, and mapping steps through each other's position maps.

 - Rebasing